 First of all let me point your attention on main types of brand protection cases.

-1. The most popular and widely discussed cases are related with trademark identity theft and registration of the same logo and name in local jurisdiction where the trademark wasn’t legally protected.
+1. The most popular and widely discussed cases are trademark identity theft and registration of the same logo and name in local jurisdiction where the trademark wasn’t legally protected.
 In these cases fraudsters simply make their bet and wait for the brand owner to enter the local market.
-As soon as the brand owner applies to the appropriate authority for trademark registration he will be informed that the same logo and name are legally registered by another company.
+As soon as the brand owner applies to the appropriate authority for trademark registration he is informed that the same logo and name are legally registered by another company.
 Usually brand owner and fraudster meet each other in Court but in fact the only way to solve the problem is to pay fraudster his price.

 Just a short note: Sometimes small companies pretend to be commonly known market leaders and as soon as they register their trademarks they start arguing with harmless companies-namesakes insisting that their brand was stolen.